 Tolerance may develop in anyone who uses Restoril for more than just a few days.
 In this short time, your body already starts to adjust to the medicine in your system.
 As a result, your body becomes less sensitive to it and requires higher doses of the drug to achieve the same desired effects.
 Tolerance is not the same thing as dependence or addiction, but it does indicate a step in that direction.
 Dependence on a drug comes after tolerance but before addiction.
 Dependence can be both physical and psychological.
 It is best identified by the occurrence of withdrawal symptoms when you attempt to quit using the drug.

-Dependence is likely to occur in people who use a given drug on a daily basis for an extended period.
+Dependence is likely to occur in people who use a given drug daily for an extended period.

 Symptoms Associated With Restoril Withdrawal Are: